Smooth Embeddings

 When Injective Immersions Are Embeddings

-The three pathologies of the previous section all involve global topological misbehavior;
+The three pathologies of the previous section all involve global topological misbehavior.

-each example is a perfectly good immersion locally.
+Each example is a perfectly good immersion locally.
 This suggests that an injective immersion

 should become an embedding as soon as some hypothesis rules out the global accumulation.
 Several

-that arise in practice.
+arise in practice.

 Proposition: Sufficient Conditions for an Embedding